ehaupt/posterazor/README.md

 ## Description
 PosteRazor cuts raster images into multipage PDF documents.

-This is a fork from https://github.com/aportale/posterazor.
-The main reason for this fork is to have icons and annotated tags included for easier packaging.
+This is a fork from [aportale/posterazor](https://github.com/aportale/posterazor).
+The main reason for this fork is to have additional resources such as icons and annotated tags included for easier packaging.

 ## Homepage
  http://posterazor.sourceforge.net/